sidkshatriya/rr.soft/README.md

 ## Platform & Linux distribution support

-Only x86-64 is supported for software counters record/replay.
-32-bit
+aarch64 and x86-64 is supported for software counters record/replay.

-x86 is not planned to be supported, even in the future.
+32-bit x86 is not planned to be supported, even in the future.

-**Software Counters mode aarch64 support exists but the code is currently not public**.
-Watch this space for more information.

 Currently the following distributions are supported:
 - Fedora 40, 41